atesgoral/magnetiq/index.md

 Hi!
 I'm <abbr title="IPA: [ɑˈt̪eʃ ɟœɾɑɫ]">Ateş Göral</abbr>.
-I enjoy writing code, tinkering with graphics and electronics, and executing ambitious DIY projects.
+I enjoy writing code, tinkering with graphics, experimenting with electronics, and executing ambitious DIY projects.

 I'm a self-taught programmer with 25+ years of professional and 35+ years of hobbyist experience.
 I'm a telco and web veteran with both breadth and depth, spanning multiple programming languages, disciplines, and technologies.
-I also have a functionless Associate of Science degree in Molecular Biology and Genetics.
+I also have an ornamental Associate of Science degree in Molecular Biology and Genetics.

 I'm currently working at [Shopify](https://www.shopify.com) on AI stuff ([Sidekick](https://www.shopify.com/magic)).